 Thanks to major support from First 5 Placer County, Lahontan Community Foundation, Martis Camp Foundation, Blackwood Construction, Mountain View Construction and Tahoe Truckee Lumber.

-Indoor Play Structure has a slide and climbing wall.
+Indoor Play Structure has a slide.
 It’s a great place for kids to use up all that energy and is an excellent tool for your children to gain gross motor skill development – especially during winter when getting outside is difficult due to inclement weather.
 The stairs to the slide are easy enough for younger visitors to navigate.
 This part of the museum also has a custom train table and magnetic building tiles an Air Flow exhibit and an Infant Area.

 The Play Structure was included in the museum because children entering kindergarten in our schools achieved below the national average for gross motor skill development.
 Thanks to First 5 Placer and First 5 Nevada County for supporting the museum and this installation.